SuperTux/SuperTux.github.io/_posts/2025-12-24-christmas-newsletter.md

 ### Music
 - Even more tracks were added to the game's soundtrack from various contributors, such as bruhmoent and Servalot.

-Thanks you for playing SuperTux and we're looking forward to another great year of SuperTux development in 2026!
+Thank you for playing SuperTux and we're looking forward to another great year of SuperTux development in 2026!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PczyNWV8gI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>